TouqeerAhmad/agnostophobia/README.md

-# Agnostophobia -- Deep Learning Assessment
+# Agnostophobia -- Deep Learning

 ## Introduction
 This repository provides the code to incorporate center-loss in the keras based implementation of the paper titled "Reducing Network Agnostophobia" [1].
 The original implementation of the paper is available [here](https://github.com/Vastlab/ObjectoSphere).